Using ChatGPT to Edit Your Writing: What It Gets Right and Dangerously Wrong

 It Applies Generic Standards to Specialized Writing

 Academic disciplines, legal writing, medical writing, and technical content all have conventions that differ from general written English.
-ChatGPT does not understand these conventions at a deep level.
+ChatGPT doesn't understand these conventions at a deep level.
 It will often "correct" specialized terminology, discipline-specific phrasing, or deliberate stylistic choices that are entirely appropriate in context.
 For researchers working within specific publication standards, this can introduce errors rather than remove them.

 It Has No Accountability for the Output